Straintronics and twistronics in bilayer graphene: Electronic structures

 Figure~\ref{fig_relax_band} presents a comparative analysis of the relaxed and rigid band structures and DOS under strain in both TB and continuum cases.
-The simplest way to account for relaxation effects in the continuum model is to consider an unequal ratio $u_{0}<u_{1}$ between the hopping energies of AA and Bernal stacking.
-To fit the TB results we consider $u_{1}=0.096\,\mathrm{eV}$, $u_{0}=0.05952\,\mathrm{eV}$ and $\hbar v/a=2.13\,\mathrm{eV}$.
+To fit the TB results we consider $u_{1}=0.096\,\mathrm{eV}$, $u_{0}=0.05952\,\mathrm{eV}$ for the local moiré potential, $\hbar v/a=2.13\,\mathrm{eV}$, and $\lambda_{1}=9\,\mathrm{meV\cdot nm}$, $\lambda_{2}=18\,\mathrm{meV\cdot nm}$ and $\lambda_{3}=0$ for the nonlocal moiré potential \cite{kwan2021kekule}.
 The obtained results show again good agreement with the TB results with relaxation.
+Improvements in the continuum model could be further obtained by accounting the local distortions of the AA, AB and DW regions, which introduce periodic pseudomagnetic magnetic fields \cite{vafek2023continuum, kang2023pseudomagnetic, kang2025analytical}.

 The most notable effect remains the gap opening between the remote and narrow bands induced by relaxation.
 Moreover, the lattice relaxation increases the energy separation between the valence and conduction narrow bands, and broadens the width of the narrow bands, as also shown in Fig. \ref{fig_energy_map}.
-Interestingly, lattice relaxation introduces a pronounced electron–hole asymmetry in the TB results.
-The DOS peak in the conduction band is larger than that in the valence band, although both peaks exhibit nearly equal magnitudes at $\theta = 0.93^{\circ}$ and $\theta = 1.6^{\circ}$ (see Fig.~S10).
+The lattice relaxation also introduces a pronounced electron–hole asymmetry in the TB results.
+The DOS peak in the conduction band is larger than that in the valence band, although both peaks exhibit nearly equal magnitudes at $\theta = 0.93^{\circ}$ and $\theta = 1.6^{\circ}$ \cite{SM}.
 The asymmetry between the DOS peaks associated with the narrow bands, as well as its evolution with twist angle, is consistent with recent experimental observations in which similar behavior was reported as the twist angle and strain were varied in the same device~\cite{yu2024twist}.
-Note that the continuum model does not capture the small particle-hole asymmetry around the flat bands, which is mainly due to the stronger relaxation in the valence bands.
-To capture such behavior one generally has to introduce additional non-local contributions in the moir\'e potential, which here we neglect~\cite{fang2019angle}.
-Moreover, we find that the gap between the remote conduction and valence bands remains nearly constant under strain, while the separation between the remote and narrow bands decreases as strain increases, reflecting their broadening.
+The continuum model effectively captures the particle-hole asymmetry only when the nonlocal moiré potential is taken into account \cite{SM}.
+Interestingly, we find that the gap between the remote conduction and valence bands remains nearly constant under strain, while the separation between the remote and narrow bands decreases as strain increases, reflecting their broadening.